 Subjects and Methods

 All healthy term neonates who lived close enough to the hospital (20 km) were eligible for the trial.
-Families who elected not to participate; mothers on antiepileptic, antitubercular, anticoagulant, or anti-inflammatory therapy; mothers who received vitamin K within seven days of delivery; mothers with liver diseases; infants with any prenatally diagnosed bleeding disorders; babies with major congenital malformations; or children who required intensive care for more than forty-eight hours were excluded from the study.
+Families who elected not to participate; mothers on an antiepileptic, antitubercular, anticoagulant, or anti-inflammatory therapy; mothers who received vitamin K within seven days of delivery; mothers with liver diseases; infants with any prenatally diagnosed bleeding disorders; babies with major congenital malformations; or children who required intensive care for more than forty-eight hours were excluded from the study.

 In the end, 170 babies were recruited for the study.
 The newborns were randomly sorted into two groups.
 The first group received 1 mg of phytomenadione.
 The second group received 1 mg of menadione.
 Each group had 85 infants.
 The doses were administered intramuscularly within two hours of birth.
 Exclusive breastfeeding was suggested for all the babies in the study.